WeberGoncalves/WeberGoncalvesSilva/SPRINTS/SPRINT_3/EXERCÍCIOS/README.md

 ```
 ## **Exercício 20**
+**objetivo deste algoritmo é imprimir a lista a em ordem reversa.**
 ```yaml annotate
 a = [1, 0, 2, 3, 5, 8, 13, 21, 34, 55, 89]
 print(a[::-1])